cgnorthcutt/cgnorthcutt.github.io/README.md

 * Work seriously, but don't take yourself too seriously 😉

 When asked if I like rap, I recommend [PomDP the PhD rapper](https://phdrapper.com).

+## Long biography

+## About

+I completed my Ph.D. in Computer Science at MIT, where I was fortunate to work with [Isaac Chuang](https://web.mit.edu/physics/people/faculty/chuang_isaac.html).
+Before that, I was awarded the [MIT Morris Joseph Levin Masters Thesis Award](http://18.9.44.118/institute-awards/2015-2016-awards/electrical-engineering-and-computer-science) for my masters thesis work at MIT, the [NSF Fellowship](https://www.fastlane.nsf.gov/grfp/AwardeeList.do?method=loadAwardeeList), and the [MITx Digital Learning Research Fellowship](https://odl.mit.edu/about/our-team/curtis-northcutt).
+I also taught as a TA for MIT's graduate machine learning course (6.867).
+Before that, I graduated as [valedictorian](http://news.vanderbilt.edu/2013/05/founders-medalists/) from Vanderbilt University (2009-2013) where I majored in mathematics and computer science and was awarded the [Barry M. Goldwater National Scholarship](http://act.org/goldwater/sch-2012.html).

+My [work](https://scholar.google.com/citations?user=awRyuUYAAAAJ&hl) spans the theory and applications of artificial intelligence including [uncertainty quantification](https://l7.curtisnorthcutt.com/confident-learning) and [augmenting human capabilities](https://arxiv.org/abs/1508.05699).
+I invented [confident learning](https://arxiv.org/pdf/1911.00068.pdf) and [cleanlab (1.5k+ stars on GitHub)](https://github.com/cgnorthcutt/cleanlab), the Python package for machine learning with noisy labels and finding label errors in datasets.
+Before that, I created the [CAMEO cheating detection system](https://www.insidehighered.com/news/2015/08/26/harvard-mit-researchers-find-mooc-learners-using-multiple-accounts-cheat) used to validate certificates in MITx and HarvardX online course teams.
+I am grateful to have worked at many of the world's leading AI research groups, including Google AI, Oculus Research, Facebook AI Research, Amazon AI, Microsoft Research, NASA, MIT, and Harvard.

+Working with [Richard Newcombe](https://scholar.google.com/citations?user=MhowvPkAAAAJ&hl=fr), I created the first augmented reality dataset for multi-person conversational AI, [EgoCom](https://github.com/facebookresearch/EgoCom-Dataset).
+Our associated [T-PAMI paper](https://ieeexplore.ieee.org/document/9200754) uses the EgoCom dataset to [predict turn-taking](https://github.com/facebookresearch/EgoCom-Dataset/tree/main/paper_experiments_work_log/turntaking) in conversations.

+With friends from Harvard and MIT, I co-founded [ChipBrain](https://chipbrain.com/), an empathy AI company building digital brains.
+As CTO of ChipBrain, I led our mission to build emotionally intelligent AI that helps anyone build better relationships and connect with their audience more deeply.
+I envisioned a world where people from different backgrounds can empathize with one another, whether it's solving an argument with a partner, selling a product to a customer, or asking for time off from your boss. **I resigned from ChipBrain in early 2022 to focus full-time on Cleanlab[https://cleanlab.ai/].**

+In my spare time, I help researchers [build affordable state-of-the-art deep learning machines](https://l7.curtisnorthcutt.com/the-best-4-gpu-deep-learning-rig) and enjoy competitive mountaineering, hiking, and cycling.